Befaco/VCMC/README.md

 If you are updating your module from a previous version, data structure will not be compatible and you will loose all saved data.

 - Get latest firmware file from Bin folder.
+Follow instructions from Readme.md file there.

 - Install Teensy uploader app found [here](https://www.pjrc.com/teensy/loader.html)